-One of the keys of being frugal with money is being frugal with how you spend your money.
+One of the keys to being frugal with money is being frugal with how you spend your money.
 But, not overspending just in the name of frugality.

 A primary goal with frugality is spending less money overall and thoroughly understanding the difference between frugal and cheap.

-So, now a look instead of a life of frugal person and simple living.
+So, now a look instead of a life of a frugal person and simple living.

 Being Frugal with Money